James Mitchell (Australian politician): Early life

-Political career
+Early political career

 Mitchell was elected to the Western Australian Legislative Assembly at the 1905 Western Australian state election, winning the seat of Northam.
 In parliament he "earnestly advocated agricultural settlement and deplored Western Australia's dependence on imported produce, seeking to place families on the land, particularly as the goldfields declined and miners looked elsewhere".
 He was made a minister without portfolio in Newton Moore's government in 1906 and in 1909 was promoted to Minister for Agriculture and Lands.
 He added the Industries portfolio in 1910 when Frank Wilson replaced Moore as premier.

 At the 1911 state election, Wilson's government was defeated by the Australian Labor Party (ALP) under John Scaddan.
 Mitchell as agriculture minister had presided over an expansion of the area of land under cultivation, with government support initiatives and the introduction of superphosphate pushing out the eastern boundaries of the Wheatbelt into the Yilgarn.
 However, unusually low rainfall in the early 1910s led to the failure of many farms.
 Mitchell "was blamed for his bland optimism in allegedly throwing new settlers into the bush with just an axe".
 He was targeted by the newly formed Farmers' and Settlers' Association, which evolved into the Country Party and won eight seats at the 1914 state election.
 Wilson returned as premier in 1916 in an alliance with the Country Party, which refused to allow Mitchell to return as agriculture minister.
 He was reappointed to the industries portfolio and also made Minister for Railways and Water Supply.